StrangeBeeCorp/cloud-distrib-resources/aws.terraform_0.12/ug-secops-vpc/README.md

 Keep in mind that the applications are listening on http, *not https*.
 Even though the default AMI security groups allow incoming traffic on the http ports (TCP 9000 for TheHive, TCP 9001 for Cortex), be careful not to expose them on a public-facing network interface.

-The required security groups depicted above are created automatically along with the SecOps VPC.
+The required security groups depicted above are created automatically along with the SecOps VPC and and fully documented in the [AMI user guides](https://strangebee.com/aws)

 ## Bastion host
 We launch a small instance to act as a bastion host. **Bastion host hardening is not performed automatically** but you should definitely harden this host going forward if you will use it in a production context.
 We do however strictly limit access to and from this host.